couchbase/couchstore/file_format.md

 The data in the file (above the block level) is grouped into variable-length **chunks**.
 All chunks are prefixed with their length as a 32-bit big endian integer, followed by the [CRC32][CRC32] checksum of the data.
 The CRC32 is *not* included in the length.
+The data chunk length has its highest bit set.

 length   | content
 ---------|--------
- 32 bits | body length
+ 32 bits | body length (highest bit set)
  32 bits | CRC32 checksum of body

 followed by the body data

+## Encrypted Data Chunks

+Similarly to plain data chunks, encrypted chunks are prefixed with the ciphertext length as a 32-bit big endian integer.
+The highest bit is *not* set.
+The length is followed by the ciphertext, which includes the MAC tag.
+No extra checksum is included.

+A per-file random key is used, which is generated when creating the file.

+### AES-256-GCM cipher

+GCM is used with a 96-bit (12-byte) nonce/IV.
+The ciphertext is suffixed by a 16-byte MAC tag.

+As data chunks are always appended to the end of the file, we use the offset in the file as a unique value for the nonce.
+A chunk that appears at the beginning of a block may be read from the block boundary or one byte ahead, as the first byte of a block is the block type which will be skipped over.
+To ensure that the same nonce is used for encryption and decryption, we need to adjust the nonce such that it is the same in those two cases.
+If the offset is at the block boundary, we increment the nonce by one.

 ## File Header

-A file header always appears on a 4096-byte block boundary, and the first byte of the block is nonzero to signal that it contains a header.
+A file header always appears on a 4096-byte block boundary, and the first byte of the block is 0x01 to signal that it contains a header.
 A file will contain many headers as it grows, since a new updated one is appended whenever data is saved; the current header is the _last_ one in the file.
 So the algorithm to find the header when opening the file is